UNAF U-17 Tournament

 The UNAF U-17 Tournament is the annual international youth football tournament organized by the Union of North African Football (UNAF) for its nations consisting of players under the age of 17.
 However, the tournament invites teams from other nations.

-Egypt are the tournament's current champions after winning the 2024 tournament, while Algeria, Egypt, Morocco and Tunisia are the most successful nations winning the tournament four times.
+Morocco are the tournament's current champions after winning the 2026 tournament, while Algeria, Egypt, Morocco and Tunisia are the most successful nations winning the tournament four times.